graeme-lockley/bytecode-lang/README.md

 - Function calls
 - Return statements

-The language has a simple syntax.
-Here is an example program:
+Here is an example program to show the syntax of the language:

 ```
 fn fib(n) {